-The Social Solidarity Economy English-Speaking Network (SEEnet) is an RDN initiative to promote the participation of Québec province’s English speakers in the social solidarity economy.
-Built on economic, social, cultural, and environmental objectives, the social solidarity economy rebalances the priorities of economic development with a focus on the value of people over profits.
+The Social Economy English-Speaking Network (SEEnet) is an RDN initiative to promote the participation of Québec province’s English speakers in the social economy.
+Built on economic, social, cultural, and environmental objectives, the social economy rebalances the priorities of economic development with a focus on the value of people over profits.

 SEEnet strategically mobilizes community knowledge, leverages available resources, and builds capacity for English-speaking communities across the province to implement innovative projects.
 We offer workshops, consultations, and mentoring to both cooperatives and not-for-profit organizations for long-term growth.
 By building strong connections and province-wide partnerships, SEEnet helps advance innovative projects that increase economic and social opportunities within English-speaking communities.